Backslash-Computing-Society/.github/README.md

 3. **Make Changes**: Create a new branch for your changes and make the necessary modifications.

-4. **Commit Changes**: Commit your changes with clear and concise commit messages that explain the purpose of each change.
+4. **Commit Changes**: Commit your changes with clear and concise commit messages explaining each change's purpose.

 5. **Push Changes**: Push your changes to your forked repository on GitHub.